|

 intermolecular forces, but it is NOT a true ionic or covalent

-chemical bond in the sense that electrons are not transferred or
+chemical bond in the sense that electrons are NOT transferred or

 shared to form the bond.